-A comparison between the global zonal-mean anomalous θ and S in the CORE simulations is presented in Figures 16 and 17, respectively.
+A comparison between the global zonal-mean anomalous θ and S in the CORE simulations is presented in Figs. 16 and 17, respectively.
 The model minus observed fields are derived taking an average in the simulations during years 491-500.
 While 500 years is much shorter than the equilibration time of the mid depth oceans (e.g., England, 1995; Stouffer, 2004), it is sufficient to reveal significant model drift away from the observed mean $\theta - S$.

-The NCAR-POP, GFDL-MOM, and MPI simulations are generally too warm and saline at 500-1000 metres depth, and contain warm deep anomalies in the North Atlantic.
-GFDL-HIM and FSU-HYCOM show notable warm anomalies in the subsurface tropical oceans.
-Below 1000m, GFDL-HIM and KNMI-MICOM exhibit warm anomalies in the deep water formation regions around 70°N, but significant cooling elsewhere.
+The NCAR-POP, GFDL-MOM, and MPI simulations are generally too warm and saline at 500-1000 m depth, and contain warm deep anomalies in the North Atlantic.
+GFDL-HIM and FSU-HYCOM show notable warm anomalies in the sub-surface tropical oceans.
+Below 1000 m, GFDL-HIM and KNMI-MICOM exhibit warm anomalies in the deep water formation regions around 70°N, but significant cooling elsewhere.
 The Kiel-ORCA simulation shows weaker anomalous temperature patterns, whereas the KNMI-MICOM simulation is generally cold throughout the ocean interior, and very cold in the upper tropical and mid-latitude ocean, suggestive of overly vigorous upwelling into these regions.
-The zonal biases in salinity for NCAR-POP, GFDL-MOM, GFDL-HIM, and MPI show generally too much salt in the upper ocean and penetrating into the deep North Atlantic, and fresh anomalies below about 3000m depth.
+The zonal biases in salinity for NCAR-POP, GFDL-MOM, GFDL-HIM, and MPI show generally too much salt in the upper ocean and penetrating into the deep North Atlantic, and fresh anomalies below about 3000 m depth.
 Notable errors in model θ , S are apparent in most models in the AAIW region.
-Overall, the Kiel-ORCA simulation shows the weakest bias in the interior $\theta - S$.
+Overall, the Kiel-ORCA simulation shows the weakest bias in the interior θ - S.

-Errors in model simulations of global ocean $\theta - S$ result from at least one of the following problems:
+Errors in model simulations of global ocean θ - S result from at least one of the following problems:

-- erroneous surface θS , - spurious rates of ocean overturning within the surface mixed layer, - incorrect interior ocean circulation and tracer advection, - unrealistic simulated interior mixing processes.
+- Erroneous surface θ S, - Spurious rates of ocean overturning within the surface mixed layer, - Incorrect interior ocean circulation and tracer advection, - Unrealistic simulated interior mixing processes.

 Errors in surface $\theta - S$ may be a result of incorrect air-sea heat and freshwater fluxes, errors in surface circulation and mixing, or a combination.
 Thus, the diagnosis of simulated subsurface $\theta - S$ against observations can be ambiguous: errors may be symptomatic of any number of problems in ocean model forcing, circulation and/or subgrid-scale physics.
 Additionally, differences between models may also arise from the varying forms of surface salinity restoring.
-The results of this analysis suggest that coupled ocean-ice models should agree with the observed zonal average $\theta - S$ to within $\pm 1^{\circ}C$ and $\pm .2$ psu over the majority of the latitude-depth plane, with differences outside the ranges $\pm 2^{\circ}C$ and $\pm .4$ psu confined to only a few isolated regions.
+As many of the coupled ocean-ice models agree with the observed zonal average $\theta - S$ to within ±1 °C and ±.2 psu over the majority of the latitude-depth plane, we suggest that as a performance standard, other models should also be expected to meet these limits, with differences outside the ranges ±2 °C and ±.4 psu confined to only a few isolated regions.
 The erroneous heat and salt content localized near 60-70°N in some of the simulations suggest overly rapid surface overturn in this region.
-An analysis of the GFDL-MOM simulated mixed layer depth confirms this (Figure 15), with a broad region of deep overturn just north of 60°N. The deep wintertime mixed layers in the North Atlantic may be related to erroneous surface $\theta - S$ and/or to interior mixing errors in regions of steeply sloped isopycnals.
-In contrast, the spuriously fresh salinities in northern regions of the Kiel-ORCA and KNMI-MICOM simulations are symptomatic of their relatively weak meridional overturning circulation (MOC) (Section 15) and shallow North Atlantic mixed layers (Figure 15).
+An analysis of the GFDL-MOM simulated mixed layer depth confirms this (Fig. 15), with a broad region of deep overturn just north of 60°N. The deep wintertime mixed layers in the North Atlantic may be related to erroneous surface $\theta - S$ and/or to interior mixing errors in regions of steeply sloped isopycnals.
+In contrast, the spuriously fresh salinities in northern regions of the Kiel-ORCA and KNMI-MICOM simulations are symptomatic of their relatively weak meridional overturning circulation (MOC) (Section 15) and shallow North Atlantic mixed layers (Fig. 15).